Please register or login to continue

 Will

-2. As it pertains to ethos, will does not refer to any particular desire generally, but rather to the established mechanism, for choosing from amongst one's desires and propensities.
+2. As it pertains to ethos, will does not refer to any particular desire generally, but rather to the established mechanism for choosing from amongst one’s desires and propensities.
 Will is often misrepresented and truly misunderstood.

-3. Within philosophy our will is crucial as one of the unique parts of the mind, along with reason and understanding.
-It is considered central to the field of ethics, because of its role in enabling deliberate action enforced by ethics.
+3. Within philosophy, our will is crucial as one of the unique parts of the mind, along with reason and understanding.
+It is considered central to the field of ethics because of its role in enabling deliberate action enforced by ethics.

-4. In Book III Aristotle divided actions into three categories instead of two: Voluntary acts that are of our own volition and involuntary or unwilling acts, which are in the simplest case where people do not praise or blame.
-In such cases a person does not choose the wrong thing.
+4. In Book III, Aristotle divided actions into three categories instead of two: voluntary acts that are of our own volition, and involuntary or unwilling acts, which in the simplest case are where people do not praise or blame.
+In such cases, a person does not choose the wrong thing.

-7. Not everyone who stands firm on the basis of a rational and correct decision has self-mastery emphasised Aristotle in his philosophy.
-What is fundamental to know is that as people of the world, we have the capacity to discover the power of our will.
+7. Not everyone who stands firm on the basis of a rational and correct decision has self-mastery, emphasised Aristotle in his philosophy.
+What is fundamental to know is that, as people of the world, we have the capacity to discover the power of our will.
 This does not mean that we are endowed with superiority.

 8. It is not relevant if we use the word self-mastery or volition, instead of will in our terminology, when analysing the subject.
 We should not be concerned with its connotation, but more with its determination.
 In the end, it is human will that defines the extent of our character.